secondsal/SurvCraft-API/README.md

 # SurvCraft API
 ## A Very good fork of SurvivalCraft Game.

-# We are progressing to 3.0
+# SurvCraft no longer supported!

 ### Biggest additions: